lubomir/libtrie/README.markdown

 The input file should be a text file with unix line endings and two columns delimited by any byte.
 The delimiter can be specified via `-d` command line argument.
 The other available option is `-e`.
 This signifies that no data will be associated with the keys.
-There can still be the delimiter after the key or even some data.
-It will be ignored.
+Whole line will be stored in the trie as a key.

 The arguments can be reviewed by running the utility with `-h` option.